Estimation and Inference for Synthetic Control Methods with Spillover Effects: Introduction

-The remainder of this paper is organized as follows.
-Section \ref{estimation} introduces a factor model with spillover effects, proposes an estimator of the spillover effects and derives its asymptotic distribution.
-Section \ref{test} considers the $P$-test introduced by \cite{Andrews2003} and \cite{Andrews2006}, and explains how it can be applied in our settings, with proofs in the Appendix.
-Section \ref{extension} extends our methods to cases with multiple treated units and/or multiple post-treatment periods, and briefly discusses cases with extra covariates.
-We present Monte Carlo simulation results in Section \ref{simulation} and in Section \ref{empirical example} we present an empirical example of our method.
-Section \ref{conclusion} concludes.
-All proofs are in the appendix.
+The rest of this paper is organized as follows.
+Section \ref{section_model} introduces a potential outcome framework with spillover effects and defines a known spillover structure that will be useful later.
+Section \ref{section_estimation} proposes an estimator and derives its asymptotic distribution.
+It also discusses an example of a factor model and an invertibility assumption of the proposed estimator.
+Section \ref{section_inference} considers the $P$-test introduced by \cite{Andrews2003} and \cite{Andrews2006} and explains how it can be applied in our setting.
+In Section \ref{section_discussion}, we discuss spillover misspecification and comparison with the pure-donor method.
+An empirical application of our method is presented in Section \ref{empirical example}.
+Section \ref{section_supplemental_discussion} further discusses (i) an example where all control units are affected by the treatment and how to interpret a relevant parameter of interest, and (ii) a comparison between the proposed inference procedure and existing ones.
+Section \ref{section_extension} discusses some extensions of our methods, including a similar estimator with a small asymptotic variance, cases with multiple treated units and/or multiple post-treatment periods, and cases with additional covariates.
+Section \ref{section_simulation} presents all the Monte Carlo simulation results, and Section \ref{section_proof} contains all the proofs.